Primitives¶

 The compiler automatically adds the null terminator byte when interning

 the literal.
-For example a pointer to the literal "abc"
+For example a pointer to the literal "abc" is really a

-pointer to four bytes of memory containing "abc\0"
+pointer to four bytes of memory containing "abc\0".

 Buf¶

-class models a contiguous chunk of bytes in memory.
+The sys::Buf class models a contiguous chunk of bytes in memory.
 Like

-allocated to the specified size when the Buf
+allocated to the specified size when the Buf object is created.
+Unlike

-does not treat its contents as a string, so no
+Str, however, Buf does not treat its contents as a string, so no

 null terminator is added.
 It also has fields that store the size of the